GoAuditsGoAudits

 1. What is a Fire Extinguisher Inspection?

-4. Leverage GoAudits to Perform Fire Extinguisher Assessments Effectively
+4. Perform Fire Extinguisher Assessments Effectively with GoAudits

 What is a Fire Extinguisher Inspection?

-A fire extinguisher inspection is a thorough examination of the extinguisher’s physical condition and operational effectiveness and readiness.
+A fire extinguisher inspection is a thorough examination of the extinguisher’s physical condition, operational effectiveness, and readiness.
 It includes checking the physical condition, pressure levels, tamper seals, and the presence of a current inspection tag.
-Fire extinguisher checks guarantee the extinguisher’s reliability in the event of a fire.
+Fire extinguisher checks ensure the reliability of the extinguisher in the event of a fire.

 Who can carry out fire extinguisher checks?